wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 l. <strong>Translations</strong> of the site into various languages.
 We have a team currently translating the site into Spanish.
 A LOT of their work is already done.
 At some point, I want to get a Volunteer Project posted to insert the “es:” text into the code.
 (BTW, all the training videos are also being translated to Spanish to be inserted into the videos too.
 That will be another project.
 The team in Colombia is translating those SRT files now.)

 m.
-Architect a more secure way to maintain passwords and other secrets for team (Hashicorp Vault, etc.)
+Architect a more secure way to maintain passwords and other secrets for team (HashiCorp Vault, etc.)

 n.
 Propose one of your own.